alex-bellon/wikipedia/README.md

 ### Logic
 - [Angelic non-determinism](https://en.wikipedia.org/wiki/Angelic_non-determinism) - the execution of a non-deterministic program where all choices that are made favor termination of the program.
 - [Billiard-ball computer](https://en.wikipedia.org/wiki/Billiard-ball_computer) - an idealized model of a reversible mechanical computer based on Newtonian dynamics.
+- [Currying](https://en.wikipedia.org/wiki/Currying) - the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.
 - [Demonic non-determinism](https://en.wikipedia.org/wiki/Demonic_non-determinism) - describes the execution of a non-deterministic program where all choices that are made favour non-termination.

 ### Machines